History of Czechoslovakia (1948–1989): Stalinization

 After consolidating power, Klement Gottwald began a series of mass purges against both political opponents and fellow Communists, numbering in the tens of thousands.
 Children from blacklisted families were denied access to good jobs and higher education, there was widespread emigration to West Germany and Austria, and the educational system was reformed to give opportunities to working-class students.

 Although Gottwald originally sought a more independent line, a quick meeting with Stalin in 1948 convinced him otherwise and so he sought to impose the Soviet model on the country as thoroughly as possible.
 By 1951, Gottwald's health deteriorated and he was suffering from heart disease and syphilis in addition to alcoholism.
 He made few public appearances in his final year of life.

 Gottwald died on 14 March 1953 from an aortic aneurysm, a week after attending Stalin's funeral in Moscow.
 He was succeeded by Antonín Zápotocký as President and by Antonín Novotný as head of the KSČ.
 Novotný became President in 1957 when Zápotocký died.

 Czechoslovak interests were subordinated to the interests of the Soviet Union.
 Joseph Stalin became particularly concerned about controlling and integrating the socialist bloc in the wake of Tito's challenge to his authority.
 Stalin's paranoia resulted in a campaign against "rootless cosmopolitans" which culminated in the conspiracy theory of the alleged Doctors' plot.
+In 1950, the StB and other security forces executed Operations K and R against the Catholic Church.
+The operations targeting female and male religious orders, sending them to forced labour camps, confiscating church assets and isolating the clergy.
 In Czechoslovakia, the Stalinists also accused their opponents of "conspiracy against the people's democratic order" and "high treason" in order to oust them from positions of power.
 Many Communists with an "international" background, i.e., those with a wartime connection with the West, veterans of the Spanish Civil War, Jews, and Slovak "bourgeois nationalists", were arrested and executed in show trials (e.g., Heliodor Píka, Milada Horáková).
 Most spectacular was the Slánský trial against KSČ first secretary Rudolf Slánský and thirteen other prominent Communist personalities in November and December 1952.
 Slánský and ten other defendants were executed, while three were sentenced to life imprisonment.
 The KSČ rank-and-file membership, approximately 2.5 million in March 1948, began to be subjected to careful scrutiny.
 By 1960, KSČ membership had been reduced to 1.4 million.

 The Ninth-of-May Constitution provided for the nationalisation of all commercial and industrial enterprises having more than fifty employees.
 The non-agricultural private sector was nearly eliminated.
 Private ownership of land was limited to fifty hectares.
 The remnants of private enterprise and independent farming were permitted to carry on only as a temporary concession to the petite bourgeoisie and the peasantry.
 The Czechoslovak economy was determined by five-year plans.